-Example Applications We now present some applications that demonstrate the utility of the Silo.
-In this manuscript, all figures showing applications in the Silo are in monoscopic view for picture-quality purposes to avoid stereo ghosting.
-Fig. 13 (a), however, is in stereo mode.
-A video exhibiting our applications in stereo is included in the Supplementary Materials.
+Applications We now present some applications that demonstrate the utility of the Silo.
+In this manuscript, all figures showing applications in the Silo are in monoscopic view for picture-quality purposes - that is, to avoid stereo ghosting.
+Fig. 13 (a), however, has the application in stereoscopic mode.
+Our supplementary video also shows the applications in stereoscopic mode.

-Incorporating VR technologies has been identified as an integral component towards the next revolution in architecture, engineering, and construction [44].
+Incorporating VR technologies has been identified as an integral component towards the next revolution in architecture, engineering, and construction [41].
 It aids teams in visualizing 3D models of the buildings in a real-scale environment before construction and analyzing various scenarios, such as lighting conditions and changes made to interior designs [1].
 Fig. 3 shows such an application developed for the immersive visualization of architectural models in the Silo.
 We invited stakeholders such as architects, interior designers, and the institution leadership to visualize and study the 3D model of a new building to be constructed on campus.
 In contrast to traditional desktop settings, the participants shared two essential benefits of studying the model in the Silo.
 First, the real-scale stereo model enabled an accurate sense of the interior furnishing placements in terms of space and safety precautions.
 As such, after observing movement spaces, the interior designers made necessary adjustments to furniture in the foyer and laboratory.
 In another instance, the architects identified a critical change in the safety features of a scaffolding structure on the exterior of the building, which is used for maintenance purposes.
-Second, the ultra-high-resolution facility enabled the stakeholders to observe and consult texture options for the furnishings and walls holistically at different scales by naturally walking closer to the displays for finer and panoramic observations, respectively.
+Second, the high-resolution facility enabled the stakeholders to observe and consult texture options for the furnishings and walls holistically at different scales by naturally walking closer to the displays for finer and panoramic observations, respectively.